natwonglakhon/main/_posts/2026-03-14-BananaCake.md

 Ingredients
 ======
-Depending on how much you want, here I doing the following ratio that works for me:
+Depending on how much you want, here I do the following ratio that works for me:
-1 banana
+  * 1 banana
-1 eggs
+  * 1 eggs
-4 tbsp of oat
+  * 4 tbsp of oat

 For a bit of flavour, you can add honey and cocoa powder as you like.
 I also add some nuts, such as pepitas and walnuts.